College football odds, lines, spreads: Week 11 computer picks and predictions

 SportsLine's computer model has revealed its Week 11 college football picks after 10,000 simulations of each game

 The Lone Star State will take center stage for many with Week 11 college football picks as the two ranked matchups on the slate involving Texas teams.
 There's Texas Tech vs. BYU in the Big 12, which has the ninth-ranked Red Raiders favored by 10 points over the No. 8 Cougars, per the latest college football odds.
 Then over in the SEC, Texas A&M vs. Missouri sees the No. 3 Aggies as 7-point favorites over 19th-ranked Mizzou.
+BYU and Texas A&M are two of the last four undefeated teams entering Week 11.
 There are, however, several other intriguing matchups to place Week 11 college football bets on.

 No. 4 Alabama vs. LSU (+10) is a classic rivalry as the Tigers play their first game in the post-Brian Kelly era.
 Auburn also moved on from its coach, Hugh Freeze, and it is a 6.5-point underdog to No. 15 Vanderbilt.
 Not to be overlooked, Notre Dame vs. Navy (+26.5) will see the teams play for the 98th time, and that game has one of the largest Week 11 college football spreads.
 Before locking in any Week 11 college football picks on those games or others, be sure to see the latest Week 11 college football predictions from SportsLine's proven model.